influxdata/docs-v2/content/influxdb/v2.0/query-data/execute-queries/query-sample-data.md

 5. Click **Explore** on the left navigation of InfluxDB Cloud and click your bucket, and then click **Script Editor**.
 6. Paste the `sample.data()` function.
 7. Click **Submit** to run the query.

+For more information about querying in the Script Editor, see how to [Query data with Flux and the Data Explorer](/influxdb/cloud/query-data/execute-queries/data-explorer/#query-data-with-flux-and-the-data-explorer).

 ## Create sample data dashboards